• Home

 Industry trends

-Between 2011 and 2021, shipments grew at a cumulative average growth rate of 4.1% per year from 80.9 million tons in 2011 to 120.7 million tons in 2021.
+Between 2015 and 2025, shipments grew at a cumulative average growth rate of 0.7% per year from 103.1 million short (2,000 lbs.) tons in 2015 to 110.2 million short tons in 2025.

 Insights

-U.S. production capacity does not support this level of cement consumption so the U.S. imports one fifth of its cement requirements.
+U.S. production capacity does not support this level of cement consumption so the U.S. imports over one fifth of its cement requirements.

 Current cement import information is detailed in a separate section below.